ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Ashwagandha?

-Root Extract is our top-ranked form of Ashwagandha, classified as T1 Preferred with S2 bioavailability.
+Root Extract is our top-rated form of Ashwagandha — the form we recommend for its High Absorption bioavailability.
 We compared 1 forms in our formulary.

 up to 87xabsorption difference between forms